webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 #### Known URLs `URL List`{ .badge-blue }

-Crawl a single page, or choose this option if you already know the URL of every page you'd like to crawl.
+Choose this option if you already know the URL of every page you'd like to crawl.
 The crawler will visit every URL specified in a list, and optionally every URL linked on those pages.

 A URL list is simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.